SopraIt/skus_classifier/README.md

 Accepting connections on 9292
 ```

 Use the plain form to upload the SKU image and check the prediction against the dataset by clicking on the `predict` button.
+If you are interested on the ML model information, click on the `model` button.